sagemath/trac_to_gh/Issue 9119.md

 # Issue 9119: Cython variables used then later declared

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9119

 Original creator: jason